democracy-ia/govinfo-link-js/CONTRIBUTING.md

   _Why:_

-  > ⌦ `govinfo-link-service-client-js` follows an issue-driven product delivery model.
+  > ⌦ `govinfo-link-js` follows an issue-driven product delivery model.
   > Before any work is done, create an Issue, first.
 This starts a
   > conversation about features, defects ("bugs"), refactoring, product
   > delivery improvements, etc.